Download the FREE SBS Radio App for a better listening experience

 He says the character consideration for citizenship is broader than when applying for a visa.

-“The government’s current approach to citizenship to character is they see it as the last chance to decide whether they want this person in Australia because once someone is an Australian citizen then it’s very hard to undo that.”
+“The government’s current approach to citizenship to the character is they see it as the last chance to decide whether they want this person in Australia because once someone is an Australian citizen then it’s very hard to undo that.”

 Traffic offences leading to citizenship refusal